Wind Resource Assessment and Characterization

 Wind Forecast Improvement Projects

-In partnership with the National Oceanic and Atmospheric Administration, the WETO-led Wind Forecast Improvement Projects are designed to develop more accurate methods for determining wind forecasts.
-Using targeted wind observations and advanced forecast models and algorithms, this research helps system operators anticipate the electrical output of wind energy plants and, in turn, help manage the contribution of wind energy to electricity grids.
+In partnership with the National Oceanic and Atmospheric Administration, the IESO-led Wind Forecast Improvement Projects were designed to develop more accurate methods for determining wind forecasts.
+Using targeted wind observations and advanced forecast models and algorithms, this research helped system operators anticipate the electrical output of wind energy plants and, in turn, help manage electricity grids.
+The first phase of the Wind Forecast Improvement Project, WFIP1, covered the modeling and improvement of wind forecasts in the Upper Great Plains and West Texas.
+The second phase of the Wind Forecast Improvement Project, WFIP2, covered the rugged Columbia Basin in the Pacific Northwest.